MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/error-when-accessing-app-module.md

 >
 >Details
 >
 > User does not have any license to access this app module uniqueName= Customerservicehub from publisher= dynamics365customerengagement.
-A license is required with one of the service plans: 'Dynamics 365 for Customer Service: 99340b49-fb81-4b1e-976b-8f2ae8e9394f
+A license is required with one of the service plans: 'Dynamics 365 for Customer Service: \<GUID>

 ## Resolution